-I practiced once on my own portfolio site, and then built the front-end of FlashDen.
+I practised once on my own portfolio site and then built the front-end of FlashDen.

 Like every other worker who was used to their tools, I was suspicious of how far I would get without tables, cells, rows and headers.
 It was swapping one type of wrangling for another in a world where browsers were still arguing over implementation.